patagonaa/music-sync-converter/README.md

 - Replace unsupported characters (in directory and file names, and tag values)
 - Convert album covers of unsupported files to jpeg with 320x320 px max (while retaining aspect ratio)
 - Exclude `Z:\Audio\Webradio` and `Z:\Audio\Music\Albums\Nickelback`
+- Change every first character of file/dir names to uppercase so things that sort case-sensitive work properly

 ```js
 {